-It makes holiness something to be taken by an act of belief, and while it calls it trust in Christ, it is really trust in the person's own act.
-For if being dead to sin depends on a person's believing that he is dead unto sin, every failure to be so must cause him, instead of going to Christ for strength; to question the strength, and seek to increase the firmness, of his belief in his own holiness.
-His sole dependence in this on his act of belief, or act of self-abandonment, by which he is supposed to "fall in to the arms of Jesus," and become suddenly holy.2
+It makes holiness something to be taken by an act of belief, and while the person calls it trust in Christ, it is really trust in the person's own act.
+For if being dead to sin depends on a person's believing that he is dead unto sin, every failure to be dead to sin, must cause him, instead of going to Christ for strength; to question his strength, and seek to increase the firmness, of his belief in his own holiness.
+His sole dependence in this action of his own belief, or act of self-abandonment, by which he is supposed to "fall in to the arms of Jesus," and become suddenly holy.3 think this must be genuine faith.

-Another misconception we have about faith is that we must trust God in order to have a relationship with Him.
-We talk a lot about having a "saving relationship" with God-that is all that counts.
-We think this must be genuine faith.
 But the New Testament never defines faith or believing as trust.
-Neither elpizo nor peitho is the word for to believe or to have faith.
-The word for faith is pistis, and to have faith is pisteuo.
-The New Testament never defines faith as being trust.
+The New Testament never defines faith as my trusty relationship with God.
 Why?
 The reason is that it presents a better definition.

+Another misconception we have about faith is that we must trust God in order to have a relationship with Him.
+We talk a lot about having a "saving relationship" with God-that is all that counts.
+We

+3 Ibid., II, pp. 207, 210.

-I have a "saving relationship" with CAAA.
+I have a "saving relationship" with an auto insurance company.
 I have been paying my car insurance premiums "faithfully" for the past twenty years.
 I believe that they have promised that if there's an accident they will restore everything whole again like it was before.
 As long as I do my part they will do their part.

 I trust in my "First Bank" with which I have been doing business for the past twenty years.
 I like going there.
 There are no long lines.
 I know the cashiers and they are friendly.
 If I want to cash a check, they don't card me because they know me.
-One time I asked for thirteen thousand dollars in cash and my friendly cashier counted out 130 hundred dollar bills.
+One time I asked for a sum of money and my friendly cashier counted out hundred dollar bills.
 I trust they will have my money available when I need it.
 I have done my part and they will do theirs when I need them.

 But God's promises are not bargains or contracts that He makes with us.
 Salvation is not a contract whereby God says if we do our part then He will do His part.
 Such relationships are all the ways of the world.
-Rather, God's covenant of salvation is His promise in Christ that He will forgive and cleanse us.
+Rather, God's covenant of salvation is His promise in Christ that He gives faith, He will forgive and cleanse us.
+God's promise is His heart-work.